 Amongst many locations in Manipur with great potential for tourism is Andro.
-This village is largely gaining traction due to the efforts of the local communities to preserve their rich cultural heritage.
+This village is largely gaining traction due to the efforts of the local communities to preserve their wealth of culture.
 Andro is located at a distance of 25 km from Imphal.
 Pineapple trees are found in abundance in the orchards scattered across the length and breadth of the village.

 During the harvest season, the views on the way to Andro are filled with golden hues.